thedzy/Shell/Scripts/README.md

 # embed_file_in_script
 Creates a script that will generate a file when run.
 Can be used to create starter scripts to embed files that will be needed during it's run.

+# ping_range.sh
+Ping a range of IPs simulatously for faster speeds

 # portscan
 Scan your open ports.
 Quicker scan with forked processes.